 The Mathematics Teaching Major (B.S.
-Major - Mathematics Teaching) is designed to prepare students for a career in teaching secondary mathematics.
-Other important options for students in the mathematics education program are to obtain middle school licensure, to complete an additional major or minor program which grants licensure in that subject also, and/or to complete an athletic coaching concentration program.
+Major - Mathematics Teaching) is designed to prepare students for a career in teaching mathematics (grades 5-12).
+Other important options for students in the mathematics education program are to complete an additional major or minor program which grants licensure in those subjects also, and/or completion of an athletic coaching concentration.
 All these options have important advantages regarding future employability.